ni/nxg-svn/README.md

 ### Prerequisites

--TortoiseSVN or other SVN client
+- TortoiseSVN or other SVN client
--SVN Toolkit for LabVIEW NXG
+- SVN Toolkit for LabVIEW NXG

 #### Contributing